Why Build Your Chatbot with Bigdata.com?

 That command will prompt you to configure some fields.

-When asked about entry point: (index.js)
+When asked about entry point: (index.js), type main.js

 package name: (my-chat-widget)